 - Visual appeal- glass straws are another material that is very aesthetically pleasing and will match along with any style drinking vessel you choose.

-- Cost – these can be on the more expensive side depending on brand, ranging from $8-25 for a pack of 4 with a cleaning brush included.
+- Cost – these can be on the more expensive side depending on the brand, ranging from $8-25 for a pack of 4 with a cleaning brush included.

 - Conclusion – glass straws are another very popular reusable option for many.
 I love how they look along with their functionality for both hot and cold liquids.
 As an eco-friendly material, I don’t like how tempered glass straws cannot be recycled.

 - Durability – bamboo is an incredibly durable material.
 Bamboo may show signs of cracking or splintering over time after many uses and washes.
-Treating them with coconut or food grade mineral oil once a month will add to their lifespan.
+Treating them with coconut or food-grade mineral oil once a month will add to their lifespan.

 - Eco-friendliness – bamboo is a material known for its sustainability as a renewable resource.
 Bamboo is not recyclable but these straws are compostable and will decompose into the environment with some time.